fabienbaron/OpticsGSU/README.md

 Install the latest Julia from https://julialang.org/downloads/

 Install Pyplot library from the Julia command line.
 Mac users will probably need to have XQuartz installed before.
-See here for more details: https://github.com/JuliaPy/PyPlot.jl
+See here for more details: https://github.com/JuliaPy/PyPlot.jl.
+You will need to type ```ENV["PYTHON"]=""```, then ```]```, then ```add PyPlot```.

 Install the Atom editor https://atom.io/.

-Install the language-julia Atom package from within Atom: this enables syntax highlighting of Julia code.
+Install the language-julia Atom package from within the Settings/Preferences of Atom, Install tab: this enables syntax highlighting of Julia code.

 Install the latex-completions Atom package from within Atom: this enables the autocompletion of LaTeX symbols (α, β, ...)